 - There is some problem and hindrance in the password change process due to some reason.

-Password Writeback License Requirements:
+Password Writeback License Requirements

 Azure Password Writeback and Self-Service Password Reset (SSPR) also require Azure Premium P1 or P2 for EVERY user.
+Azure ad password writeback operates under the same principles of password reset.
+With password writeback license requirements, one must be cautious.

 - Business Premium By Microsoft